List of Death Note characters: Beyond Birthday

 Beyond Birthday (ビヨンド・バースデイ, Biyondo Bāsudei), nicknamed BB, is a character exclusive to the prequel novel, Death Note Another Note: The Los Angeles BB Murder Cases.
 He is a serial murderer bent on surpassing L - not by being the world's greatest detective, but by being the world's greatest criminal.
 The novel takes place in August 2002, a year before Light became Kira.
 The only thing known about his past before going to Wammy's House is that his father was beaten to death by a thug and his mother died in a train crash.
 Like L, Mello, Matt and Near, he lived in Wammy's House and was known as B, which stood for "Backup."
 Beyond was born with the Shinigami Eyes, so he could see when humans would die and their names.
 Using his Shinigami Eyes, he would intentionally kill people on their destined day of death.

 To fool Naomi Misora, he acted a bit strange during Naomi and L's investigation, calling himself Rue Ryuzaki (竜崎 ルエ, Ryūzaki Rue), with "Rue" being an anagram of the Japanese pronunciation of L (エル, Eru), and Ryuzaki being a nickname L later adopts.
 He was always in heavy makeup when with Naomi, so his true appearance is unknown.
-He killed 3 victims, Backyard Bottomslash, Quarter Queen, and Believe Bridesmaid, while leaving clues at each murder scene for Naomi Misora to "solve."
+He killed 4 victims, Backyard Bottomslash, Quarter Queen, and Believe Bridesmaid, while leaving clues at each murder scene for Naomi Misora to "solve."
 In reality, he himself led her to each conclusion she made.

 He attempts to commit suicide at the end of the novel, by setting himself on fire, to look like the final victim.
 He feels that L would never be able to solve the case if he, the murderer, were "murdered", meaning he would have outwitted L. Naomi Misora, however, figures out his plan at the last moment, saving Beyond Birthday's life while at the same time putting him under arrest for his murders.
 At the very end of the novel, the narrator, Mello, states that Beyond Birthday died of a mysterious heart attack several years later in prison.
 He was killed by Kira using the Death Note.

 A

 A is a former resident of Wammy's House and the original successor to L who is mentioned in Death Note Another Note: The Los Angeles BB Murder Cases.
-He is said to have taken his own life years earlier due to the pressure of living up to L.
+He is said to have committed suicide years earlier due to the pressure of living up to L.